awsdocs/amazon-redshift-developer-guide/doc_source/c-first-time-user.md

 After you complete the Getting Started guide, we recommend that you explore one of the following guides:
 + [Amazon Redshift Cluster Management Guide](https://docs.aws.amazon.com/redshift/latest/mgmt/) – The Cluster Management guide shows you how to create and manage Amazon Redshift clusters\.

   If you are an application developer, you can use the Amazon Redshift Query API to manage clusters programmatically\.
 Additionally, the AWS SDK libraries that wrap the underlying Amazon Redshift API can help simplify your programming tasks\.
-If you prefer a more interactive way of managing clusters, you can use the Amazon Redshift console and the AWS command line interface \(AWS CLI\)\.
+If you prefer a more interactive way of managing clusters, you can use the Amazon Redshift console and the AWS Command Line Interface \(AWS CLI\)\.
 For information about the API and CLI, go to the following manuals:
   + [API reference](https://docs.aws.amazon.com/redshift/latest/APIReference/)
   + [CLI reference](https://docs.aws.amazon.com/cli/latest/reference/redshift/)
 + Amazon Redshift Database Developer Guide* \(this document\)* – If you are a database developer, the Database Developer Guide explains how to design, build, query, and maintain the databases that make up your data warehouse\.